kkli08/common-sense-reasoning/README.md

 ## Usage Instruction
 ### Dataset preparation

 This project includes a data generation pipeline that creates **high-quality short reasoning explanations** for the CommonsenseQA dataset using a locally deployed large language model.
+[Why not CoSE?](https://github.com/kkli08/common-sense-reasoning/wiki)

 The generation process uses a **two-stage reasoning approach**:
 1. Generate a correct long explanation for each question